» go back «

 I hope I should be so lucky...

-Maybe it's ironic, but this song does help me remember to love myself.
+Maybe it's ironic (and kind of silly, because why does me loving myself require full-fledged vanity?), but this song does help me remember to love myself.
 I heard the line "I'm the one who makes me so happy, and I want me all just for myself" and it hit me!
 Yes, I may hate myself a lot, but I'm also the only one who can make me happy.
-Nobody else's love has ever compared to those fleeting moments of me truly loving myself.
+Nobody else's love has ever compared to those moments when all the love and attention I have to give, is given to myself.
 It's like I become emotionally invincible.
 I enjoy learning about myself, and getting along with myself, and leaving other people to be with myself.
 I want me in my life.

-I have a depressing theory that it's because I'm the only one who understands the full extent of my worthlessness, so I know I can trust myself when I find something beautiful about me.
+I have a theory that it's because I'm the only one who understands the full extent of my worthlessness, so I know I can trust myself when I find something beautiful about me.
 Everyone else has been blinded by this manipulation that just seems to be a feature of my existence, so of course I can't believe them when they say I'm nice or pretty or smart.
-They're under my stupid spell and I can't turn it off, and none of them are able to look past it.
+They're under this ugly spell that I can't turn off, and none of them are able to look past it.
 But that's okay.
 Because I know what it's like to not be under that spell; I always will.
 When I leave people, I gain something - I gain my love.
 When I stay with people...
 I lose it.

 These people are weird in here